Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

 Now let us provide more details with regard to what was known about the coefficient $\beta_3$ before the data were observed.
 In particular, let us assume that conditional on all other parameters in the model being known, the scenario of interest of Section~\ref{sec5} would apply if the general parameter $\theta_j$ was taken as being $\beta_3$, with the interval $[\theta_{j0}, \theta_{j1}]$ in this scenario now being specified as simply the interval $[-\delta, \delta]$, where $\delta \geq 0$.
 We will therefore construct the full conditional post-data density of $\beta_3$ using the type of bispatial inference outlined in Section~\ref{sec5}, which implies that, from now on, this density will be denoted as $b(\beta_3\,|\,\beta_{-3},\sigma^2,y_{+})$.

-In particular to do this, the test statistic $T(x)$ as defined in Section~\ref{sec5}, which now needs to be denoted as $T(y_{+})$, will be assumed to be the least squares estimator of $\beta_3$ under the condition that all other parameters are known, i.e.\ the estimator: which is a reasonable assumption to make since, under this condition, it is a sufficient statistic for $\beta_3$ that satisfies the second criterion given in Section~\ref{sec5} for being the statistic $T(y_{+})$.
-Observe that this estimator has a sampling distribution that is defined by:
+In particular to do this, the test statistic $T(x)$ as defined in Section~\ref{sec5}, which now needs to be denoted as $T(y_{+})$, will be assumed to be the least squares estimator of $\beta_3$ under the condition that all other parameters are known, i.e.\ the estimator: which is a reasonable assumption to make since, under this condition, it is a sufficient statistic for $\beta_3$ that satisfies the second criterion given in Section~\ref{sec5} for being the sta-{ }tistic $T(y_{+})$.
+Observe that this estimator has a sampling distribution that is defined by: Therefore, the hypotheses $H_{P}$ and $H_{S}$ defined in Section~\ref{sec5} that are applicable in the case where $\bm\hat{\beta}_3 \leq 0$, i.e.\ the hypotheses in equations~(\ref{equ5}) and~(\ref{equ6}), can now be expressed as: